There is no fee unless we win!

 FAQ

-Can I sue if another dog attacks my dog?
+Can I sue if the dog has never bitten anyone before?